-The genes located in the confidence intervals of the discovered QTL were considered candidate genes.
-All candidate genes were compared with the rice (v7) and Arabidopsis annotation databases (TAIR 10), and annotated with Gene Ontology (GO).
+Third, we identified genes that were located both in the confidence intervals of the discovered QTL from the four-way and within 20kb of the 6149 mash SNPs with log10(Bayes Factor) > 1.3, equivalent to a FDR-adjusted p-value of 0.05, from the diversity panel.
+Because these genes were identified in two independent mapping panels, we have increased confidence that they are involved in panicle architecture in switchgrass.
+These genes were compared with the rice (v7) and Arabidopsis annotation databases (TAIR 10) to further identify candidate genes with functional validation in panicle and flower architecture, or bolt architecture after the transition to flowering, in other species.
 The annotation file for switchgrass was accessed on JGI (Joint Genome Institute) Phytozome 13 website: https://njp-spin.jgi.doe.gov/.
-The GO enrichment analysis was tested using fisher’s exact test for each GO term using R package ‘topGO’ (Alexa and Rahnenfuhrer 2020).
-The GOs with adjusted p values of less than 0.05 were considered as significant.

 Results

-Phenotypic variation and heritability
+Phenotypic variation and heritability of the four-way

 There was a general trend of increasing trait values in the F2 with latitude, exhibiting latitudinal plasticity of the measured panicle traits (Figure 3).
 The violin plot for each trait at each site displayed approximately normal distribution and transgressive behavior in the F2 generation.
 Lowland genotypes, AP13 and WBC, always had larger values of panicle length (PL in mm), primary branching number (PBN), and secondary branching number (SBN) than upland genotypes, DAC and VS16 (Figure 3).